thaabomb/autocross-notes/README.md

 Be early with your inputs.
 Don't be late.

+Break sweepers down into entry, middle, and exit.

 Every autocross course is different but they're typically made up of the same elements: slaloms, Chicago boxes, lane changes, sweepers, hairpins, offset cones, chutes, gates.